SBelkaid/NLPToolkits/README.md

 ![alt tag](https://github.com/SBelkaid/NLPToolkits/blob/master/images/Screen%20Shot%202016-04-09%20at%209.07.35%20PM.png)

-Output of comparing the salience using tfidf to calculate the salience of both arguments.
+Output of comparing the salience of both arguments of one document using tfidf.
 Usually resulting in a higher salience for the first argument.

 ```shell
 ARG1: Solo woodwind players have to be creative